 However, a change of routine also causes irregularity in the body and mind.
 Due to Vata’s inherent mobile quality, travel tends to aggravate the Vata dosha.
 Made up of the air and space elements, Vata governs all movement in the body.
-It’s responsible for movement of the muscles, elimination, respiration, heart rate, and the flow of thoughts and emotions.
-These essential functions have a natural, regular cycle.
-So, excess movement such as long car rides, train rides or airplane travel can cause an imbalance of Vata dosha – throwing off these cycles and resulting in stress.
+It’s responsible for movement of the muscles, respiration, heart rate, and the flow of thoughts and emotions.
+These functions have a natural, regular cycle.
+So, excess movement such as long car rides and airplane travel can upset these functions, causing stress.

-Car trips, train rides and plane rides propel the body through space at high speeds.
-They agitate the elements of air and space in the body and mind (Vata dosha), along with the mobile, light and dry qualities of Vata.
-It’s no wonder that, at the end of a long travel day, one often feels a little spacey and out of sorts.
-Being away from our familiar home, out of our own comfort zone, can unsettle us.
-When traveling, many folks, especially those who are Vata predominant, feel anxious, experience irregular digestion, become constipated, and have trouble sleeping.
-That is Vata, out of balance.
+Car trips and plane rides propel the body through space at high speeds.
+They increase the elements of air and space in the body and mind, as well as Vata’s mobile, light, dry, and subtle qualities.
+It’s no wonder that, at the end of a long travel day, one may feel spacey and out of sorts.
+Being away from home, out of our own comfort space, can cause feelings of ungroundedness.
+Many folks, especially those who are Vata-predominant, feel anxious, experience irregular digestion, become constipated, and have trouble sleeping when they travel.

 Before a long road trip, we make sure the car is serviced and prepared for the drive.
-Likewise, Ayurveda recommends preparing the body.
-If your predominant doshas are Vata and Pitta, invest a little time and energy into nurturing Vata before a trip.
-There’ll be less stress and more delight.
-For example, on the morning of travel, try doing an abhyanga massage with a Vata-pacifying oil like Moisturizing Herbal Massage Oil.
-(Here’s how to do abhyanga.)
+Likewise, it’s important to prepare the body.
+My predominant doshas are Vata and Pitta.
+I have learned if I invest a little time and energy into nurturing Vata before a trip, I will experience less stress and more delight.
+So, on the morning of travel, I do an abhyanga massage with a Vata-pacifying oil like Moisturizing Herbal Massage Oil for Vata.
+Refer to this link for how to administer abhyanga.
 Abhyanga hydrates the skin and calms the nervous system.
 The air in planes and cars is very dry and often cool.
-According to Ayurveda, the first two stages of Vata disturbance are caused by excess cold and dry qualities.
+According to ayurveda, the first two stages of Vata disturbance are caused by excess cold and dry qualities.
 The oily and warm qualities of abhyanga support both the body and mind during travel.
-And, it feels great to nurture oneself before stepping out into the world of traffic jams and airport security lines.
+And, it feels great to nurture myself before I step out into the world of traffic jams and airport security lines.